BorholmsRegionsKommuneIT/os2apwrapper/README.md

 api_key_path=your/file/path/totheapikey.txt
 ```

-2) Import, create a class object and call a class method with the ID of the process you wish to update, along with the new phase and/or status like so:
+5) Import, create a class object and call a class method with the ID of the process you wish to update, along with the new phase and/or status like so:
    ```
    from os2apwrapper import ApiClient

-   os2ap = ApiClass()
+   os2ap = ApiClient()

    os2ap.update_process(5211, "DEVELOPMENT", "INPROGRESS")
    ```